KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 * Integration occurs at L₃
 * Acclivous passage into L₄ is structurally consequent upon L₃ integration
 * L₄ Form-dwelling does not relocate the seat of individuation
-* Form Houses are not persons
+* Houses of Form are not persons
 * Form-dwelling beings indwell Forms without becoming identical to them
 * Recursive Memory and the Tether preserve identity-continuity
 * Membrane-mediated tonal correlation permits connection without fusion